All Episodes

 Hey, welcome back to the Sean Hannity Show.

-We appreciate Sean and Linda, the team at the Sean Hannity show having us back this Friday.
+We appreciate Sean and Linda, the TV at the Sean Hannity Show having us back this Friday.

 We talked to you last Friday.